 “High School USA, Tommy Facenda, 1958.
 Were we once this innocent?
-The ultimate novelty song, which was released in December 1958, Facenda eventually recorded “regional versions” of this single, focusing on the high schools in such cities as New York, Los Angeles, Chicago, Boston, Detroit, and Philadelphia.
-A go-to dance song at hops across the nation during the academic year 1968-59, “High School USA” has probably not been played at any dance since.
-In the end, it defines the notion of a lost 45.
+The ultimate novelty song was released in sixty years ago this December, where it cracked the Billboard Top 20 by Christmas.
+Tommy Facenda eventually recorded more than two-dozen “regional versions” of this single, focusing on the high schools in such cities as New York, Los Angeles, Chicago, Boston, Detroit, and Philadelphia.
+A go-to dance song at hops across the nation throughout the 1958-59 academic year, “High School USA” has probably not been played at any dance since.
+Ultimately, it defines the notion of a lost 45.

 “How Can You Mend a Broken Heart?”
 Al Green, 1978.
-Working with his longtime collaborator Willie Mitchell, The Rev pours on the soul with haunting strings (who doesn’t love that moment when they try to match the feeling of a light wind just after he sings, “I can still feel the breeze”?), a roiling organ line, and superbly utilized background singers.
+Working with his longtime collaborator Willie Mitchell, The Rev pours his milk-like soul that feature haunting strings, (Who doesn’t love that moment when his band tries to match the feeling of a light wind just after Al sings, “I can still feel the breeze”?), a rolling organ line, and superbly utilized background singers.
 Through it all, Green sounds like he’s on his last legs, near defeat but with that small sliver of hope in his soul that’s keeping him crawling forward.
-A nearly flawless cover version of the old Brothers Gibb classic.
+A nearly flawless cover version of the old Brothers Gibbs classic.

-“It Doesn’t Have to be This Way,” Jim Croce, 1973.
+“It Doesn’t Have to be This Way,” Jim Croce, 1972.
 “Regrets are as personal as fingerprints,” sighed Hemingway after he was informed of the death of F. Scott Fitzgerald.
-In this 1973 nugget by the late great Jim Croce, an old lover wishes to get back together with his “beloved” – at this, the most personal of seasons, Christmas.
+In this nugget released 46 years ago by the late great Jim Croce, an old lover wishes to get back together with his “beloved” – at this, the most personal of seasons, Christmas.
 Somehow, Croce pulls it off here in three minutes of regret, anguish, and humility.
 To anyone who has experienced this kind of deep love, keep your hope alive.
 After all, the best things in life are those that are unexpected.

 “Things I’d Like to Say,” New Colony Six, 1968.
 Recorded and released in the fall of ’68, this heartfelt tune made it to the Billboard Top 20 during that winter, peaking at number 16.
 This single is for all those who ever lost at love and still carried the torch many years after, especially to those who remain tortured by the dream of what could have been, should have been, but was somehow mysteriously prevented from happening.
 The resolute sadness of this melody prevails, despite the uplifting string variation suggesting there is still hope for the broken couple, only to return to a somber reality and the unique and haunting piano ending.
 A stunningly beautiful love song from the quartet from Chicago, this is the kind of Lost 45, which makes you say, “They just don’t make music like this anymore.”

 “Motorcycle Mama,” Neil Young and Nicolette Larson, 1978.
-One of my favorite Neil Young tunes ever, this rollercoaster-ride number features the transcendent harmonies of the late, great Nicolette Larson, who hijacks the song, much to Young’s delight.
-From his acoustic masterwork, Comes a Time, Neil veers from the soft rock that framed the album and produces a scorching rocker that became a staple at concerts after that.
+One of my favorite Neil Young tunes ever, this rollercoaster-ride number features the transcendent harmonies of the late, great Nicolette Larson, who hijacks the song – much to Neil’s delight.
+From his acoustic masterwork, Comes a Time, Mr. Young veers from the soft rock that framed the album and produces a scorching rocker that became a staple at concerts after that.
 If you’ve never listened to this tune, do yourself a big favor.
 You won’t be disappointed!

 “Fire,” The Crazy World of Arthur Brown, 1968.
 Growing up in England after World War II, Arthur Brown spent time around people whose lives were destroyed by the war, many of whom were suffering from PTSD.
 When he started making music, instead of writing about girls or surfboards, Brown came up with a concept of an inner journey, developing a story about a man who faces his demons, heading into an authentic fire.
 Along with this journey, he encounters the “God of Hellfire,” who shows up in “Prelude/Nightmare,” the first track on The Crazy World of Arthur Brown concept album.
 As he falls into an abyss, the character returns, telling him: “I am the god of hellfire, and I bring you…fire.”
 Running 2:52 with the ear-catching spoken intro, it was a tasty, digestible slice of a much more complicated, troublesome work.
 Ultimately, this proved to be Arthur Brown’s one foray into stardom; by 1976, he had left the music business entirely.
 Still, “Fire,” which was produced by the Who’s Pete Townshend, is one of those songs that not only resonates but can bring back a time and place with aplomb.

 “Whenever I Call You Friend,” Kenny Loggins and Stevie Nicks, 1978.
-Kenny Loggins, of Loggins and Messina fame, actually co-wrote this with Melissa Manchester, but he ended up singing it with the great Stevie Nicks.
+Kenny Loggins, of Loggins and Messina fame, actually co-wrote this with Melissa Manchester, but he ended up singing it with the dexterous Stevie Nicks.
 Loggins had the good fortune of being Fleetwood Mac’s opening act for 18 months while they were touring behind their Rumours album, and this gave Kenny a lot of exposure.
-It’s also how he got to know Stevie Nicks, who didn’t get official credit on the song until the album was reissued in 1997.
+It’s also how he got to know Stevie Nicks, who didn’t get official credit as the song’s co-vocalist until the album was reissued in 1997.
+Why?
 During Thanksgiving Week of 1978, this made it to the number 3 position on the Billboard Top 100.

 “Madame George,” Van Morrison, 1968.
 The most ambitious ballad on Astral Weeks, which was released 50 years ago on November 17, “Madame George,” is nothing less than a nine-minute excursion into the life of a Belfast boy who soaked up a wellspring of images growing up and who attempts to make sense of it all, including the people he observed along the way who marked his individual passage in time.
 In an album dominated by stream-of-consciousness lyrics, this song is the most impressionistic and emotional of all eight musical numbers.
 Heartbreaking and evocative, “Madame George” remains the personal favorite for many devotees of Astral Weeks.
 The rawness of the song is so over-the-top that it is almost voyeuristic.
 Coldplay’s Chris Martin admitted recently in a New York Times interview: “A few years ago, I was going through some personal shit, and I put Astral Weeks on, and it just tore right through me, especially ‘Madame George.’
 I had to stop – turn it off.
 Of course, I’d heard it before, but this time it just hit me deep.
 I can’t remember ever having a reaction quite like that to an album.
 I haven’t listened to it since.
 I almost have a few times, but I felt oddly afraid of it.”